UniversalDependencies/docs/_ota/template-index.md

 * In general, words are delimited by whitespace characters and punctuation.
 * Whitespaces or punctuation may appear in some abbreviations or numeric expressions.
-* Arabic noun phrases that are transcribed without any space (e.g. ‘nizâmü’l-mülk’) are treated as two separate words.
-However, Idiomatic expressions such as ‘ve’s-selâm) have been considered as an exception to this rule.
+* Arabic noun phrases that are transcribed without any space (e.g. "nizâmü’l-mülk") are treated as two separate words.
+However, Idiomatic expressions such as "ve’s-selâm" are considered as an exception to this rule and represented via only one token.
 * Clitics are treated as a separate words.
 This includes the clitics that follow word-internal processes (e.g., vowel harmony) such as question clitic  _mI_ and  adverbial _DA_.